NicolasDurrande/guepard/docs/notebooks/equivalent_obs_GPR_ensembles.md

 import numpy as np
 import gpflow
 from gpflow.utilities import print_summary
+import guepard
+from guepard.utilities import get_gpr_submodels

-import matplotlib.pyplot as plt import guepard from guepard.gpr import get_gpr_submodels
+import matplotlib.pyplot as plt

 # The lines below are specific to the notebook format
 %matplotlib inline